oliriley/ML-Toy-Examples/README.md

 # ML-Toy-Examples
-For screwing around with simple versions of machine learning problems
+For exploring simple versions of machine learning problems